mielucristian/tektura-documentation/Tektura-README.md

 A premium website template for architecture practices, built in [Framer](https://framer.com).
 Tektūra is built around modular sections and CMS-driven content (projects, journal, team, awards, and more), so no two sites built from it need to share a layout.

 > **Based on the Tektūra Framer template.** This project is built on **Tektūra**, a premium architecture-agency template with modular sections, CMS-driven projects and journal, and flexible layouts.
 Live demo: <https://tektura.framer.website/>.
-Designed by **Cristian Mielu** ([UI Hub Design](https://www.uihub.design/)) — [buy / license the template](https://framer.link/gsd54hz).
+Designed by **Cristian Mielu** ([UI Hub Design](https://www.uihub.design/)).
 Please keep this attribution and refer to the template's license before redistributing.

 ## Tech & tooling